 - Businesses that use marketing automation to nurture prospects experience a 451% increase in qualified leads. – (The Annuitas Group)

 So what you need to do?
-Knowing how the market-place has evolved with various approaches, one thing is pretty clear that you have to adopt a customer-first approach for not only your customer-facing activities but also for your internal processes.
+Knowing how the market-place has evolved with various approaches, one thing is pretty clear that you have to adopt customer first approach for not only your customer facing activities but also for your internal processes.
 Your every employee should know who all are your customers and what is your value proposition.
-When your people, processes and promotions put together are focused on one single approach then only you can emerge as a customer-focused brand.
+When your people, processes and promotions put together are focused on one single approach then only you can emerge as a customer focused brand.

-To achieve this, you first need to know what customer needs you are currently addressing and then find out what are their actual needs, problems, and demands.
+To achieve this, you first need to know what customer needs you are currently addressing to and then find out what are their actual needs, problems and demands.
 Try to narrow down the gap.
 Build strategies and goals above the collected data.
-A customer-driven and Data-driven approach is the next big thing that you have to utilize to gain a competitive advantage.
-To understand your customers better you need to collect real-time customer interaction data; dissect them and analyze them to make smarter and informed decisions.
-Start learning from results, validate them after you apply them into strategies, optimize the decision-making process from learning and validation, as data is going to be a game-changer.
-You can only deliver wow experiences if you have a perfect blend of customer-first approach and data-driven strategies.
+Customer driven and Data driven approach is the next big thing which you have to utilize to gain competitive advantage.
+To understand your customers better you need to collect real time customer interaction data; dissect them and analyse them to make smarter and informed decisions.
+Start learning from results, validate them after you apply them into strategies, optimize the decision making process from learning and validation, as data is going to be a game changer.
+You can only deliver wow experiences, if you have perfect blend of customer first approach and data driven strategies.